Vizhinjam International Seaport Crosses 2 Million TEUs In 18 Months, Fastest For Any Indian Port

 The port's emergence also comes at a time when shipping operators and global economies are increasingly prioritising resilient maritime infrastructure and diversified trade routes amid evolving geopolitical uncertainties across West Asia and key global shipping corridors.

-Phase 2 expansion of the port is currently underway with an investment of approximately ₹16,000 crore and is expected to be completed by 2028.
+Phase 2 expansion of the port is currently underway with an investment of approximately Rs 16,000 crore and is expected to be completed by 2028.
 The expansion is expected to significantly enhance the port's container handling capacity and support the commencement of full-scale export-import (EXIM) operations.

 APSEZ recently became the first Indian integrated transport operator to handle over 500 million metric tonnes (MMT) of cargo in a single year, reinforcing its position as the country's dominant private sector ports operator.